WDP Part 4: Sequence Field Specification

 Hash Input: When computing the compact ID hash, the numeric sequence MUST be zero-padded:

-❌ Incorrect: E.AUTH.TOKEN.1 (missing padding)6.
+Incorrect: E.AUTH.TOKEN.1 // missing padding, produces different hash5.
 Named Sequences (Display Aliases)#

 Named sequences are OPTIONAL display aliases for numeric sequences.
 They provide semantic meaning in code and documentation but are NOT used for hash computation.